 Packing a Hotel Room Cooking Box for your family road trip will help you make easy, delicious meals in your car, motel, or hotel room on the way.
 We made delicious meals that saved us a ton of money on our trip.
-We would not have been able to do it without all the right tools.
+You’ll see here how you can cook in a hotel room when you have just the right tools.

 I’ve compiled all my Road Trip Posts together into an Ultimate Road Trip Guide Post that you can read here.

 It’s not such a great idea to be downing burgers and fries for days on your road trip.
 Your gut will pay for it, your wallet will pay for it, and your waistline will pay for it.

 You can use the items in your hotel cooking box whether you’re making breakfast, lunch or dinner.

 Related: Family Road Trip – Top 10 Tips

 This post contains affiliate links.
 This supports my family and allows me to keep providing you with great resources.
 You can trust that I only promote products I love or would use myself.
 Read my full disclosure for more details.

 How To Set Up A Good Hotel Room Cooking Box

 First of all, it’s important to start with the right box for your kitchen items.
 We chose a plastic tote like this, that was 16 in.
 X 24 in. to fit everything inside.
 You don’t want it too big, but big enough that you can close the lid.